 This academic program may have additional admission criteria that must also be completed as outlined on the program's website.

 Total Semester Credit Hours Required

 The total number of semester credit hours (SCH) for degree completion is 42, which includes 12 SCH of Research Tools.

 |NURS 6513||Measurement and Instrumentation in Nursing Research||3|

 |NURS 6583||Nursing Research Feasibility Practicum||3|

 |NURS 6623||Systematic Inquiry in Nursing||3|

-Oral, over the completed dissertation.
+An oral examination over the completed dissertation.